Spence adds 3rd title belt with TKO over WBA champ Ugás

 The fight was scheduled for 12 rounds, but 1:44 into the 10th, referee Laurence Cole sent Ugás to a corner to have his eye checked out by a ringside doctor for the second time.
 Unlike two rounds earlier, when the fight was allowed to continue, it was stopped this time despite protests by Ugás.

-Spence improved to 28-0 with his 22nd knockout, the first time in his last four fights the 32-year-old southpaw didn’t have to go the distance.
+Spence, fighting for the first time in more than 16 months, improved to 28-0.
+His 22nd knockout marked the first time in his last four fights the 32-year-old southpaw didn’t have to go the distance.

 Ugás, the 35-year-old Cuban who dropped to 27-5, left the stadium in an ambulance and was being taken to a local hospital.